 Additionally, one study found that memory loss was slowed in people with dementia who received L-carnitine compared to placebo over a 6-month period [R].

 The heart requires a lot of energy known as ATP to pump.
 As a critical aspect of energy production, L-carnitine can help certain heart conditions.

 In 17 clinical studies of patients with heart failure, L-carnitine supplements helped improve cardiac output, and cardiac function, and decreased a marker of heart failure severity called BNP (brain-type natriuretic peptide) [R].

 Impressively, L-carnitine is related to a 65% reduction in abnormal heart rhythm called ventricular arrhythmias in people who had previously suffered from heart disease [R].
 Angina, or heart pains, were reduced by 40% compared to placebo as well.

 However, not all heart conditions may benefit from L-carnitine supplementation, so make sure to first check with your doctor before starting L-carnitine.

-Although much more research is needed to determine if L-carnitine helps reduce constipation, many reviewers state that it increased their bowel movement frequency.
+Although much more research is needed to determine if L-carnitine helps reduce constipation, many reviewers state that it increases their bowel movement frequency.